Israel to establish civilian national guard to fight attacks: PM | www.lokmattimes.com

 Israel to establish civilian national guard to fight attacks: PM

-Israeli Prime Minister Naftali Bennett announced Sunday that the country was establishing a civilian national guard to "fight terrorism."
+Jerusalem, May 9 Israeli Prime Minister Naftali Bennett has announced that the country was establishing a civilian national ...

-Israeli Prime Minister Naftali Bennett announced Sunday that the country was establishing a civilian national guard to "fight terrorism."
+Jerusalem, May 9 Israeli Prime Minister Naftali Bennett has announced that the country was establishing a civilian national guard to "fight terrorism".

-His announcement was made in public remarks shortly after two Palestinians suspected of killing three Israelis in a knife attack were arrested earlier in the day.
+His announcement was made in public remarks shortly after two Palestin suspected of killing three Israelis in a knife attack were arrested earlier on Sunday, Xinhua news agency reported.

 The new guard will be deployed throughout the country to enable them respond quickly to emergency even before the arrival of police forces, he said.